Managed backend for product teams

 A customer event timeline

-Sign-ups, logins, feature use, support tickets, cancellations.
-Every interaction with your product, captured as a stream.
+POST /events/customers — every sign-up, login, feature use, support ticket, cancellation.
 The lifecycle view, the segmentation, the cohort analysis: all projections over the same log.

 A live status surface

 An order tracker, a delivery progress page, a race leaderboard, a build pipeline UI.
 Anywhere a user wants to watch state change in real time.
-Producers append events; consumers subscribe to a projection over WebSocket; the page updates because the projection does.
+Producers append events; consumers subscribe to a view over SSE; the page updates because the view does.

 Sensor telemetry

 The original use case, served by the same primitives.
-Devices POST JSON; the log keeps it; projections shape it for whoever reads.
+Devices POST JSON to /events/:device; the log keeps it; views shape it for whoever reads.
+That's it.

 A webhook inbox

-One endpoint that catches every webhook your stack receives, keeps the raw payload, and lets you write the dashboard you wish each tool shipped with.
+POST /events/inbox — one endpoint catches every Stripe, GitHub, and Shopify webhook.
+Keeps the raw payload, lets you build the dashboard each tool should ship with.

 A public-data canvas